top of page

 I could still go for something light so I went to a Taiwanese dessert shop that had been on my must-try list ever since I first dined at Tangkak Beef, which served delightful beef noodles.
 The dessert shop was right beside it.

-The dessert shop, called “4 Beans”, offered beancurd desserts similar to Old Alley and Pre-Tea Q but with some twists.
+The dessert shop, called Four Beans (四夕豆花), offered Taiwanese-style soya beancurd desserts similar to Old Alley and Pre-Tea Q in Kluang but with some twists.
 I ordered their signature “tofu fa” (招牌豆花) and the dessert came with separate servings of syrup (for sweetness), soy milk and peanut powder (for enhancing the flavours).
 I could adjust the taste of the dessert to my liking.
 After trying the original taste of the “tofu fa”, I added the soy milk and peanut powder generously but used the syrup sparingly.

-8:30pm, back at the hotel.
-Showered again, blogged my day events and slept.
+8:30pm, I was back at the hotel, showered again, blogged my day events and slept.
 This would be my routine for all nights on this trip.

 bottom of page